Lexicon

 ORIGINAL

-The minimal grammar of accountable governance: every receipt must specify what was done, under what authority, within what bounds, on what grounds with evidence, and through what recourse.
-Madison understood that power unchecked by scrutiny becomes arbitrary; the five-tuple operationalizes that requirement by making each claim legible to challenge.
-Without it, the governed can neither verify nor contest; with it, they possess the structural basis for republic.
+Five questions, no fewer.
+Every receipt must specify what was done, under what authority, within what bounds, on what grounds with evidence, and through what recourse.
+Madison understood that power unchecked by scrutiny becomes arbitrary; the five-tuple operationalizes that insight by making each claim legible to challenge.
+Without it, the governed can neither verify nor contest; with it, they possess the basis for republic.

 A